 The benefits that the families of deceased employees may receive include certain medical bills.
 They are also eligible to receive 50% of the deceased employee’s wages, with an increase of five percent for each additional dependent.
 The maximum payment that the family may receive, though, is 70% of the deceased employee’s wages.
 Death benefits also include up to $3,500 for the reimbursement for expenses related to burials or funerals.

-If you are about to file a workers’ compensation claim, or if you have filed one and believe that you were not fairly compensated by the insurance company, get in touch with attorney Joseph Lombardo as soon as possible.
+If you are about to file a workers’ compensation claim, or if you have filed one and believe that you were not fairly compensated by the insurance company, get in touch with South Jersey workers’ compensation lawyer Joseph Lombardo as soon as possible.
 Joseph Lombardo can help victims of injuries better understand their case and fight insurance companies for full benefits.
 He can also work with insurers to get the maximum amount of compensation for clients.
 To set up a free and confidential legal consultation to talk about how you can move forward with your workers’ compensation claim, call (609) 418-4537 today.

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers

 “Joe is a top-notch attorney who zealously represents his clients with intelligence, compassion and integrity.
 A great resource and team player, I wholeheartedly recommend Joe Lombardo.”